 FOR IMMEDIATE RELEASE March 28, 2019:

-Although this may be shocking, it actually not for immigration officials dealing with Somalis.
-It was relatively common for siblings and other relatives to pose as a married couples to make it easier to immigrate into the United States.
+Although this may be shocking, it's not for immigration officials dealing with Somalis in Minnesota.
+It is common for Somali siblings and other relatives to pose as a married couples to make it easier to immigrate into the United States.

-Investigations into her social media accounts, news reports and legal documents support the allegation that Omar married her brother in 2009.
+As for Omar, investigations into her social media accounts, news reports and legal documents support the allegation that she married her brother in 2009.
 Now divorced from her brother, she was involved with two different men at the same time - her legal husband, Ahmed Nur Said Elmi, and her cultural husband and the father or her children, Ahmed Hirsi.

 In Facebook posts, Nur Said Elmi Mohamed is referred to as Nur Mohamed as well as Nur Said and Nur Mohamed.
 It gets even more complicated.
 Omar’s brother, the one she was married to, was identified as Ahmed Nur Said Elmi.